-Joint use (or shared use) agreements are one of the National Partnership’s three primary policy priorities for our Robert Wood Johnson policy work in states.
+Joint use (or shared use) agreements are one of the Safe Routes Partnership’s three primary policy priorities for our Robert Wood Johnson policy work in states.
 Our state advocacy organizers are doing a lot of work on joint-use agreements in our seven network states.
 Click here for a sampling.

 6. Regional Network Project News